pingidentity/pingidentity-devops-getting-started/docs/profiles.md

 ## Prerequisite

-  * You've already been through [Getting Started](evaluate.md) to set up your DevOps environment and run a test deployment of the solutions.
+* You've already been through [Getting Started](evaluate.md) to set up your DevOps environment and run a test deployment of the products.

 ## What you'll do

 * Add or change the environment variables used for any of our server profiles to better fit your purposes.
 These environment variables are located in the [server profiles repository](../../pingidentity-server-profiles) for each product.
 For example, the location for the env_vars file for PingAccess is located in the [baseline/pingaccess server profile](../../pingidentity-server-profiles/baseline/pingaccess).
 * Modify one of our server profiles to reflect an existing Ping Identity product installation in your organization.
 You can do this by forking our server profiles repository (https://github.com/pingidentity/pingidentity-server-profiles) to your Github repository, or by using local directories.

 ## Add or change environment variables

-1. Select any environment variables to add from either the [Docker image directory](https://pingidentity-devops.gitbook.io/devops/docker-images) for the solution-specific environment variables, or the [PingBase image directory](https://pingidentity-devops.gitbook.io/devops/docker-images/pingbase) for the environment variables common to all of our solutions.
+1. Select any environment variables to add from either the [Docker image directory](https://pingidentity-devops.gitbook.io/devops/docker-images) for the product-specific environment variables, or the [PingBase image directory](https://pingidentity-devops.gitbook.io/devops/docker-images/pingbase) for the environment variables common to all of our products.
-2. Select the solution whose profile you want to modify from the `baseline`, `getting-started`, or `simple-sync` directories in the [server profiles repository](../../pingidentity-server-profiles).
+2. Select the product whose profile you want to modify from the `baseline`, `getting-started`, or `simple-sync` directories in the [server profiles repository](../../pingidentity-server-profiles).
-3. Open the `env_vars` file associated with the solution and add any of the environment variables you've selected, or change the existing environment variables to fit your purpose.
+3. Open the `env_vars` file associated with the product and add any of the environment variables you've selected, or change the existing environment variables to fit your purpose.

 ## Modify a server profile

-You can modify one of our server profiles based on data from your existing Ping Identity solution installation.
+You can modify one of our server profiles based on data from your existing Ping Identity product installation.
 Modify a server profile in either of these ways:

 * Using your Github repository
 * Using local directories